etereo-io/edge-next/DOCUMENTATION.md

 ## Deploy your own

-To deploy your site with all the functionalities you need to configure the different environment variables.
+To deploy your site with all the functionalities you need to follow the next steps:

+1. Get all the environment variables needed
+2. Configure the environment variables in Vercel dashboard (or your service of choice)
+3. Done

-All the environment variables are defined inside the `.env.build` example file
+All the environment variables you need to configure are defined inside the `.env.build`  file

 ```
 AUTH_TOKEN_SECRET=secret-token-to-generate-sessions